 In the 17th century there were no fire brigades in London, a city that had one year previously been devastated by the Great Plague.
 The best hope for containing the fire was to pull down houses in the fire's path to create firebreaks.
 Despite the lord mayor's orders to do so, many property owners refused to sacrifice their homes.
-By the time the fire finally died out it had claimed 13,000 houses, 87 churches including St. Paul's Cathedral.
+By the time the fire finally died out, it had claimed 13,000 houses and 87 churches including St. Paul's Cathedral.
 There were only five documented deaths; however, nearly 200,000 people were left homeless (1).

 Today's Challenge: Idioms on Fire

 Many English idioms (expressions of two or more words that mean something different from the literal meaning of the individual words) feature fire.
 Given the number of words in the expression and the literal translation of the idiom from The American Heritage Dictionary of Idioms, see if you can identify the expression.

 1. 2 words: To start to talk or ask questions.